Are You Making these 5 Networking Mistakes?

 Research beforehand

-Many events share the attendee list and almost everyone is findable on Google or Social.
+Many events share the attendee list and almost everyone is findable on LinkedIn or Google.
 Looking people up can give you a huge leg up in a professional conversation.
 You also remember them better.

 Read body language